Getting started↑

 - Qualys - Import Qualys certificate and server scan data and analyze potential cryptographic vulnerabilities.

-AQG can also ingest and analyze Cryptography Bill of Materials (CBOM) JSON files and Packet Capture (PCAP) files.
+AQG can also ingest and analyze Cryptography Bill of Materials (CBOM) JSON files, binary files uploaded through the AQG File Inspector, and Packet Capture (PCAP) files.
 This allows for immediate value while planning broader sensor deployment for deeper visibility.

 Rules and profiles↑

 In AQG, Rules are grouped together as Profiles.
 These profiles define the criteria for cryptographic analysis.
 When data is ingested, the system checks the detected cryptography against these rules.
-If a rule violation is detected, it becomes an Issue.
+If a rule violation is triggered, it logs an Issue.

 AQG offers built-in Profiles for NIST compliance and Post-Quantum Cryptography (PQC) readiness.
 For instance, the NIST Profile includes rules such as Certificate validity too long to help meet NIST recommendations.
 You can also create custom profiles and rules for specific organizational needs.